scp756-221/course-site/docs/a7/page.md

 ### Static code checking

-Now that you are writing code, we need to describe another component of CI, *static checking*.
-The first step in our CI sequence is to run the [Flake8](https://flake8.pycqa.org/en/latest/) static Python code checker on all submitted code.
-This tool examines your Python code *statically*, without running it, simply looking for patterns in the syntax.
+Now that you are writing code, we can introduce a common component of CI, *static checking*.
+The first step in our CI sequence is to run the [Flake8](https://flake8.pycqa.org/en/latest/) static Python code checker on the submitted code.
+This tool examines your Python code *statically* (without running it) and looks for patterns in the syntax.
 It enforces a common style and checks for insecure and unreliable code sequences.
-If Flake8 finds any, it describes the problem and gives the line number, then fails the CI run.
+When Flake8 finds such sequences, it describes them (including the line number) and fails the CI run.

 The Flake8 messages appear near the beginning of the CI output.
 A successful run will look like: